joshuanianji/github-language-colors/README.md

         [ Html.text "Elm" ]
 ```

+A full list of languages can be found in the [docs](https://package.elm-lang.org/packages/joshuanianji/github-language-colors/latest/GithubColors).

 ## Colors

 Each variable in the `GithubColors` holds the color information of a single Github language.